Identification

 If the Guardianship service itself or any other public authority responsible for migration and asylum, such as the Immigration Office, has any doubt about the person concerned being underage, a medical age assessment can be ordered at the expense of the authority applying for it.[12]

-During the reception crisis in December 2021 (see Constraints to the right to shelter), Fedasil and the Immigration Office briefly conducted a screening of minors waiting in line at the arrival centre based on physical appearances.
+During the reception crisis in December 2021 (see Country Report: Belgium – 2021 Update), Fedasil and the Immigration Office briefly conducted a screening of minors waiting in line at the arrival centre based on physical appearances.
 If a young man waiting in line did not look like a minor, he was sent to the line of single men resulting in a denial of reception.
 This practice being in clear violation of the legal framework, it was promptly stopped after an intervention from the Flemish Children’s Rights Commissioner.[13]

 Also, in the context of the reception crisis, no age assessments were conducted between 16 October and 13 December 2022.
 According to the Guardianship Service, asking minors without access to reception to undergo an age assessment was not justified.
 As a result, these minors were not given access to the reception network and could not dispute the doubt about their minority.
-In the second week of January 2023, Caritas International Belgium reported that 24 of these minors were gone missing (see also
+In the second week of January 2023, Caritas International Belgium reported that 24 of these minors were gone missing.
+No similar reports were made in 2023.

 In 2015, the Council of State had to reaffirm, by suspending several Guardianship Services’ decisions, the legal provision that of the different outcomes of the different subtests of which such an age assessment consists, the one that indicates the lowest age is the one binding for the Guardianship Service’s decision.[17]
 Despite these judgements, it still occurs that the Guardianship Service does not automatically use the lowest age as the one binding for the decision.
 If this happens, the Council of State suspends the decision.[18]